-- 3.91 The target set for proactive lead communication pipe replacement in PC15 was 1,844 per annum or 11,064 over the price control period.
-NI Water expects to outperform this target in PC15 and deliver 11,203 replacements. - 3.92 It has been agreed by key stakeholders that NI Water should continue the PC15 rate of replacement into PC21.
+3.117 The target set for proactive lead communication pipe replacement in PC15 was 1,844 per annum or 11,064 over the price control period.
+NI Water expects to outperform this target in PC15 and deliver 11,203 replacements.

+3.118 Key stakeholders have agreed that NI Water should continue the PC15 rate of replacement into PC21.
 The company's PC21 targets are therefore as follows.